 Since smoking uses indirect heat, not like grilling on direct heat, you might be curious if smoking meat is possible with raw meat.
 And it depends where you are hot or cold smoking meat.

-The general rule is that you can’t cold smoke raw meat because it won’t reach the required cooking temperature and it’s unsafe to eat.
-On the other hand, you don’t need to cook meat before you hot smoke it because this process cooks the food while it infuses it with a smoky flavor.
-Thus, if you’re hot smoking you can use both raw or pre-cooked food.
+You can’t cold-smoke raw meat because it won’t reach the required cooking temperature leaving it unsafe to eat.
+But you don’t need to cook meat before hot smoking because this cooks the food while it infuses it with a smoky flavor so you can use both raw or pre-cooked food.

 To smoke meat, you usually just need to add some dry or wet rub and let it cook inside the smoker.

 In this post we'll cover:

 - 1 Do you have to cook the meat before you can smoke it?

 - 2 Can I smoke pre-cooked meats?

 - 3 Do you smoke food before or after cooking?

 - 4 How to cook food before smoking it

 - 5 What is the advantage of smoking pre-cooked foods?